 As you reach the end of the Royal Mile you will walk by the Scottish Parliament building and the Palace of Holyroodhouse.

-Unless you want to rush through the rest of the itinerary below you won’t have time to tour these Edinburgh sights.
 The Palace of Holyroodhouse is the Queen's Scottish residence and has a deep history with obvious ties to Mary Queen of Scots.

 The Parliament Building is open to visitors with free hour-long tours provided by locals.